yuxing26liu/Power-Outage-Predictor/index.md

   frameborder="0"
 ></iframe>

-This plot shows the number of major outages by U.S. state from 2000 to 2016.
-California leads with the highest number of outages, followed by Texas, Michigan, and Washington.
-States with large populations, varied terrain, or weather exposure tend to experience more frequent outages.
-The long tail of the distribution shows many states with relatively few major outages, indicating regional variation in outage frequency.
+The most common cause by far is severe weather, followed by intentional attacks and system operability disruptions.
+This highlights the significant impact of natural events and security threats on the power grid.
+Understanding the dominant causes helps utilities prioritize infrastructure improvements and disaster response strategies.

+Then, we also wanted to see the number of major outages by U.S. state from 2000 to 2016, so we used another **bar chart**.

 <iframe
   src="assets/outages_by_state.html"
   width="800"